Investing in Whisky Part 2 – Where to Start?

 Anyone who did that has, by now, multiplied their money by a full degree of magnitude or more.
 These special projects often involve a high-quality product, but any investment in them is going to be a long-term bet that the distillery doesn’t go broke in the meantime.

 Next tip: visit your distillery, and buy directly.
 Skipping the middle man can save you a pretty decent chunk of your initial investment.
+If you can’t get to a distillery then you can buy online at stores like The Whisky Exchange.

 If you are making a serious investment in whiskey, see if you can reserve (say) a cask of whiskey to age longer than possible.
 Many distilleries will sell casks directly, and negotiating a special age for your whiskey could fetch a high price when it comes time to sell.
 If you go this route, however, beware: older is not always better.
 There are regions of Scotland that produce fine, delicate whiskeys that begin to lose their flavor after 15-20 years in the cask.
 These tend to be Lowlands, Highlands, or Speyside Scotches.